-Students new to DCC will need to complete an Application for Admission.
+Students new to DCC must complete an Application for Admission.
 Currently enrolled DCC students can register for courses through their advisor.
-Payment for courses must be made by going to the Make a Payment option on our website.
+Payment for courses must be made via the Make a Payment option on our website.

-Registration ends December 15th.
-Must have the class paid in full by the 17th or the student will be withdrawn from the class.
+Registration ends December 12th.
+Must have the classes paid in full by the 15th, or the student will be withdrawn from the class.

 Credits: 3